-The Foundation's loan portfolio includes low-interest loans invested primarily in not-for-profit entities.
+The Foundation's PRI portfolio includes mainly low-interest loans invested primarily in nonprofit entities.
 The loans are carried at cost, which approximates fair value.
-The loans support the Foundation's impact investing strategy of making a positive impact on the region it serves and on equity issues in capital markets.
-Repayment of the outstanding loan amounts is scheduled through 2032; most of the loans require interest-only payments with a full principal payment due at the end of the term.
-In the event that a loan PRI is determined to be uncollectible, or the value is permanently impaired, the Foundation may establish an allowance for the uncollectible amount.
-An allowance for loan PRIs is established based on an annual review of the portfolio by management.
-An allowance of \$1,400 was recorded at December 31, 2022 and at December 31, 2021
+The loans support the Foundation's impact investing strategy of making a positive impact, on the region it serves and on equity issues in capital markets.
+Repayment of the outstanding loan amounts is scheduled through 2037; most of the loans require interest-only payments with a full principal payment due at the end of the term.
+In the event that a loan PRI is determined to be uncollectible, or the value is permanently impaired, the Foundation may establish a provision for credit loss for the uncollectible amount.